kubernetes/community/contributors/design-proposals/node/topology-manager.md

 #### Computing Preferred Affinity

 A topology hint indicates a preference for some well-known local resources.
-Initally, the only supported reference resource is a mask of CPU socket IDs.
+Initially, the only supported reference resource is a mask of CPU socket IDs.
 After collecting hints from all providers, the Topology Manager chooses some mask that is present in all lists.
 Here is a sketch: